ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 1.1.3 If a device is in error state, all variables which are read from it shall be marked as 'faulty'.
 This flag is then propagated through all the modules (via 1.1.2) so it shows up in the control system.
 * 1.1.4 The user has the possibility to query the data validity of the module
 * 1.1.5 The user has the possibility to set the data validity of the module to 'faulty'.
 However, the user cannot actively set the module to 'ok' if one of the inputs is 'faulty'.

-### 1.2 Extension v1.1

-* 1.2.1 The user can decide to flag individual outputs as bad.
+* 1.1.6 The user can decide to flag individual outputs as bad.
 However, the user cannot actively set an output to 'ok' if the data validity of the module is 'faulty' (to be more precise: if the validity of the corresponding  DataFaultCounter is faulty).
-* 1.2.2 The user can get the data validity flag of its inputs and take special actions in case no invalid data shall be processed.
+* 1.1.7 The user can get the data validity flag of individual inputs and take special actions.

 2. Technical implementation